alphagov/govuk-search-relevance-tool/README.md

 # GOV.UK Search Relevance Scoring Tool

-A tool that can be used to collect manual relevance judgements from users as they search gov.uk.
+A tool that can be used to collect manual relevance judgements from users as they search GOV.UK.

 ![Search relevance screenshot](docs/assets/relevancy-tool.png)